Ciomadul: Volcano

 Pyroclastic flow deposits generated by Ciomadul have been found on its northeastern, southern and western slopes.
 They reach a distance of as much as 25 km from the volcano.
-At Tusnad road, one of the flows has a thickness of c.
+At Tușnad road, one of the flows has a thickness of c.
 10 m.
 Tephra fall bed, lapilli, and surge deposits are also found, and the flow deposits contain pumice blocks.
 One lapilli layer, 20–23 cm thick, from Ciomadul has been identified 40 km east of the volcano.
-The whole pyroclastic formation has been subdivided into three classes known as "Early Phreatomagmatic + Plinian Activity", "Middle Plinian Activity" and "Latest St. Ana Phreatomagmatic Activity".
-Each comprise a number of individual tephra layers and took place 42,000-40,000, around 31,500 and 29,000-28,000 years ago.
+The whole pyroclastic formation has been subdivided into three classes known as "Early Phreatomagmatic + Plinian Activity", "Middle Plinian Activity" and "Latest Sfânta Ana Phreatomagmatic Activity".
+Each comprise a number of individual tephra layers that were erupted 42,000—40,000, around 31,500 and 29,000—28,000 years ago.
 Some of these eruptions may have dammed the Olt river; when the river returned on its course it produced lahar deposits.

 Other landforms at Ciomadul include coulees and lava flows.
 The total volume of the complex is about 8–15 km3 dense rock equivalent.
 Drilling has identified the existence of an intrusion at a depth of 575 m.
 Finally, volcanic erosion products and tephra occur all over the volcanic complex and up to 350 km east of it.

 Older volcanic centres extend northwest of Ciomadul.
-With increasing distance they are 2.5–1.5 million years old Pilisca centre, the 2.8–2.2 million years old Cucu centre and the 4.3–3.6 million years old Luci-Lazu and Sumuleu-Ciuc volcanic centres.
-South of Ciomadul the Murgul shoshonites were erupted 2.3–1.5 million years ago; they represent cryptodomes.
+With increasing distance they are the 2.5—1.5 million-year-old Pilisca centre, the 2.8—2.2 million-year-old Cucu centre and the 4.3—3.6 million-year-old Luci-Lazu and Șumuleu-Ciuc volcanic centres.
+South of Ciomadul the Murgul shoshonites were erupted 2.3—1.5 million years ago; they represent cryptodomes.
 Andesite lava flows from Pilisca underlie the Ciomadul deposits in some places.